kamperemu/twitter-troll-detection/README.md

 NOTE: You can create your own dataset by creating a csv (with encoding unicode UTF-8) with headers content and label where the content has tweets and the label says whether the data is a troll or not (the label doesn't necessarily have to classify trolls it could classify whatever you want)

+The saved models are of the smaller dataset so for the better implementation you need to to run the models at least once

 ## file name abbreviations

 ### root word